385 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 383 Beacon to the east and 387 Beacon to the west.

-By 1876, it was the home of banker Charles Emerson Fuller and his wife, Josephine (Wheildon) Fuller.
-They had lived at the Hotel Vendôme in 1875.
-They continued to live at 385 Beacon in 1878, but by 1879 had acquired and moved to 304 Beacon.
+By 1876, it was the home of banker Charles Emerson Fuller and his wife, Josephine Barton (Wheildon) Fuller.
+They had lived at the Hotel Vendome in 1875.
+They continued to live at 385 Beacon during the 1877-1878 winter season but moved thereafter to 304 Beacon.

-During the 1884-1885 season, 385 Beacon was the home of Catherine (Jarvis) Hunt, the wife of Leavitt Hunt, and their son, Jarvis Hunt, an architect.
+During the 1884-1885 season, 385 Beacon was the home of Katherine L. (Jarvis) Hunt, the wife of Leavitt Hunt, and their son, Jarvis Hunt, who studied architecture at MIT and would become a noted architect in Chicago.
 Their primary residence was in Weathersfield, Vermont.

 385 Beacon was not listed in the 1886 Blue Book.

 Warren Gay died in August of 1916 and Ellen Gay moved to an apartment at 409 Marlborough.
-385 Beacon once again became the home of his brother, Ernest.
+385 Beacon once again briefly became Ernest Gay’s home.
 He died in November of 1916 on the special Harvard Train returning from the Harvard-Yale football game in New Haven.
-Ernest Gay is shown as the owner on the 1917 Bromley map.

 385 Beacon was not listed in the 1918-1921 Blue Books.

-In April of 1938, 385 Beacon was acquired from George H. Gay by Agnes Mary (Amerault) Simons, wife of Dr. Sigmund Simons, a physician.
+On April 11, 1938, 385 Beacon was acquired from George Gay by Agnes Mary (Amerault) Simons, wife of Dr. Sigmund Simons, a physician.